Skip to main content

 From Home Runs to Healing Hands: The Unlikely Journey of a 40-Year-Old Baseball Pro Turned Doctor

-September 2, 2024 Catherine Williams - Chief Editor Sports
+September 2, 2024 Catherine Williams Sports

-Mitsuteru Terada: From Professional Baseball Player to⁣ Doctor
+Mitsuteru Terada: From Professional Baseball Player to Doctor

 Pursuing Two Dreams in One Lifetime